biolink-dev/.github/CONTRIBUTE.md

 If you're a developer, you can help improve the project by:

-- **Filing Issues**: Report bugs, suggest enhancements, or request new features by [creating an issue](link-to-issue-tracker).
+- **Filing Issues**: Report bugs, suggest enhancements, or request new features by creating an issue].

 - **Coding**: Contribute code by addressing open issues or implementing new features.
 Fork the project, create a feature branch, and submit a pull request (PR).
-Make sure to follow our [coding guidelines](link-to-coding-guidelines) and include tests where applicable.
+Make sure to follow our [coding guidelines]([link-to-coding-guidelines](https://github.com/biolink-dev/.github/blob/main/CODEGUIDELINES.md)) and include tests where applicable.

 - **Code Review**: Review open pull requests and provide constructive feedback.
 Code reviews help maintain code quality.